Contemporary reaction to Ignaz Semmelweis: Impact of Professor Levy's criticism

-The Levy paper was first published in 1848, in a Danish journal.
+Carl Edvard Marius Levy's paper was first published in 1848, in a Danish journal.
 A translation was published in Germany by Gustav Adolf Michaelis in 1850.
 The actual impact on the medical community of the criticism is unclear.
 Semmelweis only learned of the essay in 1858 but evidently found it significant enough to address it thoroughly in his 1861 publication.
 The purpose of quoting the Levy paper was that it demonstrated the nature of the criticism, in particular the intricate theoretical reasoning that completely overshadowed Semmelweis' experimental results.

 Semmelweis's misconception of childbed fever

 Today it is well known that Semmelweis was wrong about the theory of cadaveric contamination.
 What Semmelweis did not know is that chlorinated lime not only destroys the stench on contaminated hands, but also the bacteria there—the germ theory of disease had yet to be developed.
 Many of the epidemics of childbed fever were probably caused by streptococcus infections—either type A, which is commonly found in the throat and nasopharynx of otherwise healthy carriers, or type B, which lives on the skin.
 Type B is also found in the genitals of about 5–30% of pregnant women.
 It is therefore necessary for the physician to disinfect their hands before every examination and not, as Semmelweis thought, only after visits to the morgue.